Your 19-Step SEO Guide for New Websites

 And don’t keyword stuff here.
 Using your primary keyword once should do the trick.

 Every image you use on a web page provides a few additional opportunities for optimizing your page for your main keywords.
-Customize the name of each image to include the keyword you’re targeting (e.g. primarykeyword.jpg) and update the alt text on the page with your keyword as well.
+When naming images for SEO it’s important to include the keyword you’re targeting (e.g. primarykeyword.jpg) and update the alt text on the page with your keyword as well.

 If you have a WordPress site, then you can easily update the alt text in the media editor when you load the image: